TownesZhou/InGram/README.md

-# Modified for Baseline Comparisons
+# Double Equivariant InGram (DEq-InGram)

+Modified from the original InGram implementation, which can be found here: https://github.com/bdi-lab/InGram

 ## TL;DR - Modified example train and test command